jobjo/jobjo.github.io/_posts/2018-02-05-lenses-via-modular-implicits.md

 Following is a continuation of the topic of *modular implicits* , introduced in the previous post on [implicit functors](http://jobjo.github.io/2018/01/28/implicit-functors.html).
-This time we'll take a look at how the extension can help simplifying *lenses*.
+This time we'll look at how the extension can help simplifying *lenses*.
 I covered lenses in [OCaml lenses via modules](http://jobjo.github.io/2017/12/20/lenses-as-modules.html), where a rather verbose definition of a (van Laarhoven) lens was given in the form of a